MickPunungwe3000/mickpunungwe3000.github.io/about.md

 # 🛠 What I Do

-- **Java Backend Development** — REST APIs, microservices, queue-based systems
+- **Java Backend Development**  REST APIs, microservices, queue-based systems
-- **Spring Boot Architecture** — modular, scalable, production-ready systems
+- **Spring Boot Architecture**  modular, scalable, production-ready systems
-- **Embedded Software + IoT** — sensor networks, custom hardware integration
+- **Embedded Software + IoT**  sensor networks, custom hardware integration
-- **Full-Stack Dev** — Kotlin/Dart/Flutter, JS, and frontend glue when needed
+- **Full-Stack Dev** — Java specialist
 - **Digital Signage Systems** — Built the backend for the **market leader in LED billboards** across Southern Africa

 If you’ve seen a digital billboard in South Africa… chances are, my system is running behind it.
-I designed and shipped the core infrastructure for the dominant signage company — from player software to scheduling, streaming, and update protocols.
+I designed and shipped the core infrastructure for the dominant signage company , from player software to scheduling, streaming, and update protocols.

 ---